Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/README.md

 ## Course Description

 In this course, students will learn to develop and release standardized server-side applications.
-Techniques include favoring convention over configuration, following a strict RESTful MVC architecture, and emphasising the role of automated testing.
+Techniques include favoring convention over configuration, following a strict RESTful MVC architecture, and emphasizing the role of automated testing.

 This course begins by fostering familiarity with syntactic language features, then rapidly moves into building server-side web applications and APIs.
 Deliverables include at least two completed and deployed applications.